Illness and Infections

 Hearing and Vision

 Hearing and vision checks for Reception children are held at the school and parents are notified by letter of their appointment.
+If you should have any concerns around your child’s hearing/vision please speak to their class teacher or Mrs Miles who can arrange for The School Nursing Team to come and assess your child.

 We ask parents to check their children’s hair thoroughly and frequently.
 If you find that your child has head lice please let us know.
 We have information on how to deal with this problem and will happily offer advice.
+If your child should have head lice, once treated and clear of lice and eggs they can return to school.